Private rented housing

 • credit and immigration checks

-If the landlord has charged you, and you have paid for a fee that has been banned, a Section 21 notice cannot be served until they refund your money.
+If the landlord has charged you, and you have paid for a fee that has been banned, the local authority can issue the landlord with a financial penalty to up to £5,000.

 Ongoing costs